 Taste: Warm, spicy arrival.
 Ginger biscuits.
 Black pepper.
 Needs a little water to get past the spice in fact.
 When diluted, there’s honey, orange, cinnamon and oak.

-Value for money: It may be a young malt but the cask has given a lot in a short space of time and with the limited nature of the bottling, the price seems very sensible – and attainable.
+Thoughts: It may be a young malt but the cask has given a lot in a short space of time and with the limited nature of the bottling, the price seems very sensible – and attainable.

 If anything, the cask was a little bit too dominant for me.
 The nose is exactly what you want from a big sumptuous sherry cask but the palate took a bit of working to get past the spice.
 With the abv lowered however, it becomes a wonderfully satisfying experience, full of orange and honey, with a backbone of oak and spice that runs throughout – ever present yet no longer singeing the palate.
 Would have been great at Christmas, but just as effective on an icy day in January.